JetSimon/second-pancreas/physics-1118-lecture-3-notes.md

 ## Tips to Solving Problems

 1. Write out what you know, make a diagram, label it!
 2. Keep a list of formulas.
-If you don't have one you [can use mine](physics-1118-formula-sheet.md)!
+If you don't have one [you can use mine](physics-1118-formula-sheet.md)!
 3. Think about which formulas have most of the variables you already know.
 Ideally you want to be able to just solve for one variable.
+4. Write what you are trying to solve for on the page so you don't forget!
+If you organize all the pieces it is easier to solve a puzzle.
+5. Be sure to write down units at every step to avoid mistakes.
+6. Do not write gravity as -9.81 m/s<sup>2<sup>.
+The negative will probably mess you up.